Samir-K9/Azure-Sentinel-XDR-Labs/mini-project-03/INCIDENT-REPORT.md

 ### HOW
 The actor operated remotely through BobSmith's elevated session and sequentially executed three PowerShell scripts modifying the registry to implant multiple autostart mechanisms across different hive locations and logon trigger point.

+---

+## Recommendations
+- Immediately isolate DESKTOP-40ORUBT and treat the host as being fully compromised.
+- Audit and remove all three malicious registry entries and reimage the machine.
+- Investigate any outbound traffic from this host.
+- Determine how the remote session has authorized to Bob's account and reset Bob Smith's credentials immediately.
+- Hunt across other endpoints for lateral movement and see if those scripts are seen elsewhere.

+---